fanpu/website/_summaries/2024-07-23-constitutional-ai-harmlessness-from-ai-feedback.markdown

 * **(Supervised stage) Critique -> Revision -> Supervised Learning**.
 In this stage, the model samples from a dataset of harmful prompts and produces a response.
-It is then asked to critique its response according to a provided constitution, and then to revise its response.
+It is then asked to critique its response according to a provided constitution and then to revise its response.
 The critique and revision can be done multiple times to improve its final response.
 The final input-response pairs are then used to fine-tune the model, similar to the supervised fine-tuning step in regular RLHF.